 What is the Cause?

 The primary cause of sciatica is a herniated disc in the lumbar spine (low back) or as you may commonly know as a disc bulge.
 A bulging disc is a condition whereby the center gelatinous portion of the spinal disc pushes through the fibrous contained walls of the disc.
 This agitates the spinal nerve roots.

 A disc herniation can happen from a trauma such as a car crash, sports injury, or slip and fall.
 Or, more commonly, develop over time from abnormal wear and tear due to poor ergonomics or sleeping postures, stress, and lack of rest, and other lifestyle choices.

 Sitting Is The New Smoking

-Obesity is a primary cause of back pain, sciatica, and disc herniations.
+Obesity is the primary cause of back pain, sciatica, and disc herniations.
 It puts relentless stress on the joints of the spine, muscles, ligaments, and tendons.
 Anup Kanodia, a physician at Ohio State University’s Wexner Medical Center said, “Sitting is the new smoking.”
 According to the study, every hour of television that people watch, presumably while sitting, cuts about 22 minutes from their lifespan, while it is estimated that smokers shorten their lives by about 11 minutes per cigarette.

 Sitting all day for years can have a big impact on your body too.
 More so if you are overweight or live an unhealthy lifestyle.